From outside Belgium

 Only project on extant taxa will be considered, with priority for zoological taxa.

-You must enter your project proposal via our pre-formatted application form.
+You must enter your project proposal via our online form (only when calls are open).

-All projects application form must be complemented with an up to date curriculum vitae and a digital passport photo.
+Project application forms must be complemented with an up to date curriculum vitae, a digital passport photo and a proof of University enrolment or laboratory membership.

 All candidates will receive acknowledgment of receipt when the Belgian GTI NFP receives their application form.